Dynseo/stimart-settings/README.md

 You need to changes the values on the google sheet

-When you cant to integrate the changes click on InApp Inegration -> Commit sheet changes
+When you want to integrate the changes click on InApp Inegration -> Commit sheet changes

 This will use the bitbucket API to create and push a commit with your changes